Banff Jasper Collection

 Read What Not to Bring to the Columbia Icefield for more information.

 Be prepared for anything!
-The Columbia Icefield is a unique ecosystem and weather can easily change from sunshine to snow in a matter of minutes.
+The Columbia Icefield is a unique ecosystem and weather can easily change from sunshine to snow in minutes.
 Dress in warm layers and make sure to wear closed-toe shoes with sturdy soles.
 Hiking boots and running shoes are best.
 You can expect the temperature to be about 15° Celsius (27° F) cooler on the glacier than at the Columbia Icefield Glacier Discovery Centre.

 Your Columbia Icefield Skywalk admission includes: shuttle transportation between the Columbia Icefield Glacier Discovery Centre and the Columbia Icefield Skywalk, a hand-held audio guide available in a variety of languages as well as access to the interpretive walkway and the glass-floor platform.